-When designing a project with ability to process an audio signal or audio data we typically consider a subset of the following components:
+When designing a project with ability to process audio signals or audio data we typically consider a subset of the following components:

-- Storage media, e.g. microSD card with audio files to read them
+Storage media, e.g. microSD card with audio files to read

-Bluetooth interface to obtain an audio data stream from e.g. a BT headset
+Bluetooth interface to obtain an audio data stream from e.g. a Bluetooth headset

-- Analog signal output to connect headphones or and amplifier with speakers
+Analog signal output to connect headphones or speakers

-- Bluetooth interface to stream audio data to e.g. a BT headset
+Bluetooth interface to stream audio data to e.g. a Bluetooth headset

 Main Processing Unit:

 A microcontroller or a computer with processing power to read the data from the input, process (e.g. encode / encode) and send to the output.